-GKK Manager LLC, or the Manager, an affiliate of ours, entered into a management agreement with Gramercy, which provides for an initial term through December 2007, with automatic one-year extension options and subject to certain termination rights.
-Gramercy will pay us an annual management fee equal to 1.75% of their stockholders' equity (as defined in the management agreement).
-For the three months ended March 31, 2005, we received an aggregate of approximately \$1.2 million in fees under this agreement.
+GKK Manager LLC, or the Manager, an affiliate of ours, entered into a management agreement with Gramercy, which provides for an initial term through December 2007, with automatic one-year extension options and is subject to certain termination rights.
+Gramercy pays us an annual management fee equal to 1.75% of their gross stockholders' equity (as defined in the management agreement).
+In addition, Gramercy will also pay the Manager a collateral management fee (as defined in the collateral management agreement) of 0.25% per annum on the outstanding investment grade bonds in Gramercy's May 2005 collateralized debt obligation.
+For the three and nine months ended September 30, 2005, we received an aggregate of approximately \$1.7 million and \$4.2 million, respectively, in fees under the management agreement and none under the collateral management agreement.

-We, along with the Manager, hold Class B limited partner interests for a nominal percentage of Gramercy's operating partnership.
-We and the Manager currently own 83 units and 17 units of the Class B limited partner interests, respectively.
-In the future this may be reduced to 70 units and 30 units, respectively.
-To provide an incentive for the Manager to enhance the value of the common stock, we, along with the Manager, are entitled to an incentive return payable through the Class B limited partner interests equal to 25% of the amount by which funds from operations (as defined in Gramercy's partnership agreement) plus certain accounting gains exceed the product of the weighted average stockholders' equity of Gramercy multiplied by 9.5% (divided by 4 to adjust for quarterly calculations).
-We will record any distributions on the Class B limited partner interests as an incentive distribution income in the period when earned and when receipt of such amounts have become probable and reasonably estimable in accordance with Gramercy's partnership agreement.
-No amounts were earned or accrued under this agreement as of March 31, 2005.
+To provide an incentive for the Manager to enhance the value of the common stock, we, along with the Manager, are entitled to an incentive return payable through the Class B limited partner interests in Gramercy's operating partnership, equal to 25% of the amount by which funds from operations (as defined in Gramercy's partnership agreement) plus certain accounting gains exceed the product of the weighted average stockholders' equity of Gramercy multiplied by 9.5% (divided by 4 to adjust for quarterly calculations).
+We will record any distributions on the Class B limited partner interests as incentive distribution income in the period when earned and when receipt of such amounts have become probable and reasonably estimable in accordance with Gramercy's partnership agreement as if such agreement had been terminated on that date.
+We earned approximately \$1.0 million under this agreement for the three and nine months ended September 30, 2005.
 Due to the control we have over the Manager, we consolidate the accounts of the Manager into ours.